IMPROVING FISH HABITAT CONNECTIVITY

 Partners

-This project will engage widely with landholders, Traditional Owners, farmers, local government and local community organisations.
+This project engages widely with landholders, Traditional Owners, farmers, local government and local community organisations.

 • Over 3300 fish barriers identified via desk research